smastrom/wcm/README.md

 > :warning: Place a VITE_GOOGLE_FONTS_API_KEY in a .env file in the root of the project.

+> Plase ignore this branch and keep into account the `master` branch because there are edits done after the deadline.

 <br />

 ## Recommended IDE Setup